-Heart rate monitor training allows you to keep a close watch on your heart rate (HR) during training will help tremendously.
-Use an HR monitor.
-This allows you to measure the intensity of your runs and to gauge your progress towards fitness and conditioning.
+Heart rate monitor training allows you to keep a close watch on your heart rate (HR) during training and will help you achieve your goals.
+Using an HR monitor allows you to measure the intensity of your runs and to gauge your progress towards fitness and conditioning.

 First, you need to determine your maximum beats per minute.
 The best way to accurately measure this is to test it out.
 After a light warm-up jog, run three ¼ mile sprints (as fast as you can run) with a 30 second walk between each sprint.
 Then check the beats per minute on your HR monitor.
 This will give you a measurement of your maximum beats per minute.
 Another way to measure your maximal heart rate is by using a simple formula: 220 – (your age) = Maximal Heart Rate.
 It should be pointed out, however, that using a formula like this is popular one is only an estimate and gives you a range you can expect to fall into.